What Is Gnosticism? // 01

 Because Gnosis must be attained personally and intellectually, these rituals historically involved psychedelics and circumambulatory* acts meant to remind the practitioner of his goal.
 Additionally, this pursuit meant that Classical Gnostics were (and continue to be) open to trying out practices from other belief systems if they're believed to have the potential to induce Gnosis.
 Many, however, also turn to plain ol' knowledge, choosing to immerse themselves in more interactive ways of knowing about the world such as science, math, and esoterica as a path to personal knowledge of reality.

-Yet, while varied and individualistic, Gnostics did not always go about their spiritual journeys alone.
+*circumambulatory meaning acts repeated in order to center an ideal or concept, not literal walkingYet, while varied and individualistic, Gnostics did not always go about their spiritual journeys alone.
 While Gnosis is pursued personally, individual findings, experiences, and speculations were/are shared among each other for consideration and guidance in personal journeys.
 Individuals with similar findings and personally efficacious mediums of Gnosis would form groups and participate in rituals together.
 And, because Gnosticism is classically hostile or indifferent to the body, historical Gnostic groups tended to go one of two ways: ascetic or degenerate.
 The first involved fasting, abstinence, and denial of bodily pleasures.
 The second, I will leave to your imagination.
 But, thankfully the former won out in popularity and is how Gnostics are commonly portrayed.

+Come to think of it, the whole attempt to shock oneself into Gnosis is kind of like trying to relive the alienating event that made one Gnostic in the first place.
+But, more intense.
 So, the point being made is that, when thinking of Gnostic groups or Gnostics gathered, one should avoid conceiving of them as one does a church.
 Rather than platforms where an orthodoxy is espoused and downloaded, Gnostic gatherings were/are information exchanges, more akin to get-togethers.

 Gnosticism has an investigative and antinomian character, rather than faithful and obedient character.